FACT-Finder-Web-Components/oxid-eshop-module/README.md

 You can specify the type of the feed with the `-t` option.
 Default value is `product`.
 In order to switch for category, please use `-t category`

 ![Languages](docs/assets/languages.png "Languages")

+##### Running export with a worker

+Since version 6.4.0, we've introduced a new export flow based on the worker.
+The biggest advantage of this export method is the reduced memory usage, which is especially helpful when you have a large or complex products catalog.
+Currently, this command is only available from the CLI nd can be executed by:

+    php [MODULE_LOCATION]/bin/feed-worker.php

 ## Tracking
 Here you can find a full [Tracking Guide](https://web-components.fact-finder.de/documentation/4.x/tracking-guide).